tokkonopapa/WordPress-IP-Geo-Block/README.md

       analyze posting pattern.
     - Added `$_SERVER keys for extra IPs` into options to validate additional IP addresses.
+    - Updated FooTable to 2.0.3.
-    - Removed some redundant codes and corrected some PHP errors and warnings.
+    - Removed some redundant codes and corrected some PHP errors and warnings which had been suppressed by WordPress.
 - 1.3.0
     - **New feature:** Added validation of pingback.ping through `xmlrpc.php`
       and new option to validate all the IP addresses in HTTP_X_FORWARDED_FOR.